jhpyle/docassemble/_docs/playground.md

 package has its own tab.
 To create a new package, click "<i class="glyphicon glyphicon-plus-sign" aria-hidden="true"></i> Add."

-To view a different package, select it from the pull-down menu.
+To view a different package, select it from the <i class="glyphicon glyphicon-briefcase" aria-hidden="true"></i> pull-down menu.

+To download the current package as a Zip file, click "<i class="glyphicon glyphicon-download" aria-hidden="true"></i>
+Download."

-If you have an existing package that was created using **docassemble**, you can upload its contents into the Playground by clicking "<i class="glyphicon glyphicon-upload" aria-hidden="true"></i> Upload."
-Note: this will work as expected if all of your modules are in the folder `docassemble-packagename/docassemble/packagename`, and templates are in the folder `docassemble-packagename/docassemble/packagename/data/templates`, etc.  If you created subfolders within these folders, **docassemble** will not know where to put your files.
+If you have an existing package that was created using **docassemble**, you can upload its contents into the Playground by clicking "<i class="glyphicon glyphicon-upload" aria-hidden="true"></i> Upload" and uploading a ZIP file.
+The ZIP file should contain a single directory called, for example, `docassemble-packagename`, and this directory needs to contain the `setup.py` file and a `docassemble` directory.
+If the directory structure is different, **docassemble** may not be able to read your ZIP file.
+Note: this will work as expected if all of your modules are in the folder `docassemble-packagename/docassemble/packagename`, and templates are in the folder `docassemble-packagename/docassemble/packagename/data/templates`, etc.

-To download the current package as a Zip file, click "<i class="glyphicon glyphicon-download" aria-hidden="true"></i> Download."
+If you created subfolders within these folders, **docassemble** will not know where to put your files.

+If there is a package on [GitHub] and you would like to bring the contents of that package into your Playground, click "<i class="glyphicon glyphicon-cloud" aria-hidden="true"></i> Pull."
+This works in much the same way as the Upload feature, and has the same limitations.

 {% include scroll-image.html image="playground-packages-page-clipped.png" %}